clux/kubecon2022/source/slides.md

 ```

 notes:
+- you can patch, or serverside apply
+- either from openapi generated structs
-- you can apply, either from structs, or you can force serialize into structs
+- or you can force serialize into structs with this syntax checked json macro

 ---